mkloubert/vscode-deploy-reloaded/README.md

 | `Deploy Reloaded: Switches ...` | Handle [switch targets](https://github.com/mkloubert/vscode-deploy-reloaded/wiki/target_switch). |
 | `Deploy Reloaded: Tools ...` | A set of helpful tools. |

-You can also you the following, predefined, shortcuts:
+You can also use the following, predefined, shortcuts:

 | Command | Shortcut (`CTRL` is `CMD` on Mac) | Description |
 | ------- | --------------------------------- | ----------- |